bluehabit/finance/stocks/intro_course.md

 where botoms are not in, and its choppy, hard to go long and make money, need to be flexible and adapt strategies

+where should a stock bounce? its always at a previous top, trying to reclaim that level

 6% down in 2 days is a big move on the S&P

 ## Intro Course